Apollo

 Is Apollo the god of the sun?

-In early Greek religion, Helios was the sun god — a Titan who drove the solar chariot across the sky.
-Apollo was primarily a god of light, truth, and prophecy.
-Over time, especially in Roman religion (where he was also called Apollo), the two figures merged, and Apollo absorbed Helios's solar functions.
-By the Hellenistic period, Apollo and the sun were effectively synonymous in popular understanding, though scholars distinguished them.
+In early Greek religion, the Titan Helios drove the solar chariot, while Apollo was primarily the god of light, truth, and prophecy.
+Over time the two merged, and Apollo absorbed Helios's solar functions until, by the Hellenistic period, they were effectively synonymous in popular belief.

-Apollo was central to Greek identity in a way few other gods were.
-His oracle at Delphi shaped Greek history — advising colonization efforts, constitutional reforms, and military campaigns.
-His patronage of the arts meant that Greek intellectual and creative life was conducted under his auspices.
-And his embodiment of beauty, reason, and order made him a symbol of the ideals Greeks most prized in themselves.
+His oracle at Delphi shaped Greek history by advising colonization, reforms, and military campaigns, while his patronage of the arts placed intellectual and creative life under his auspices.
+As the embodiment of beauty, reason, and order, he symbolized the ideals the Greeks most prized in themselves.

 Family Tree